Bertruss/BatteryHealthMonitor/helper_scripts/README.md

 ## Helper scripts

-I used these scripts to prune and inspect the 5x8 pixel (so 5 byte) font style.
+I used these scripts to prune, inspect, and render to binary the 5x8 pixel (so 5 byte) font style.

 The data was copied from someone elses incredibly helpful repo of font styles and sizes.
 I really didn't want to